hitorilabs/hitorilabs.github.io/content/_index.md

 ---
 Work in public.
 No ads.
 No trackers.
 No sales funnel.

-# who is bocchi
+# who am i?
 ---
-A funny anime character and pseudonymous identity.
+anime pfp and pseudonymous identity

-Plenty of people know who I am IRL - I'm just air gapping my personal network from any idiots out there.

 **I'm a programmer based in Toronto.** The singularity is already here, but I might have a chance at being useful if